Automata Theory

 In the course of the semester, four homework assignments will be launched.
 Together, they account for 30% of the final grade.

 The homework assignments must be made individually.
 When we conclude that students have worked together too much for their solutions to a homework assignment, we will divide the points (for the solutions involved) by the number of students involved.
+We may even involve the board of examiners in such occasions.

 Solutions to homework assignments must be submitted on or before the deadline.
 Usually, this will be about two weeks after publication of the assignment.
 If you don't make it before that deadline, it is no use submitting your solution after all.
 That is, you will not earn points for it.